We specialize in marketing for Professionals and Professional Associations.

-I always laugh at accounting firm websites that make it difficult for the prospect to find your phone number — or any website in that matter.
+Why make it difficult for the prospect to find your phone number?
 I think we’ve all been on a website before and are frustrated when we can’t easily locate the contact info.
 We don’t want our prospective clients to run into the same problem.

 In many of the websites I looked at without easy-to-find phone numbers, the phone number was either in tiny print or it was difficult to find the Contact Us page, which is where most web designers bury your phone number.
 For most of us over the age of 40, it’s difficult to read tiny print.
 Make it easy for your prospects: Put your phone number on every page, make it large enough and inform them who to ask for (e.g., Call us at XXX-phone number and ask for Jeff).

 3. Ensure the content is well written and in plain English.

 The internet is an information-driven medium.
 Make it easy for your website visitors to determine if your firm is perfect for them.
 Avoid using accounting jargon as most small business owners have no idea what reviews, compilations and write-up services entail.
 Not to mention, most people aren’t searching the internet using that type of language.